quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part56_25.6.3_Implemen.md

 :p How do the size and location of submerged objects like beams and plates affect a stream's velocity profile?
 ??x
 The size and location of submerged objects significantly influence a stream’s velocity profile.
 For example, placing a beam or set of plates deep enough below the water surface to not disturb the surface flow but far enough from the bottom to avoid disturbing it can create areas with different velocities.
-The exact impact depends on factors like the object's dimensions (length \(L\)), position relative to the water surface and bottom, and the stream’s natural velocity profile.
+The exact impact depends on factors like the object's dimensions (length $L$), position relative to the water surface and bottom, and the stream’s natural velocity profile.

 ---